 Then he called for a light, and sprang in, and came trembling, and fell down before Paul and Silas, And brought them out, and said, Sirs, what must I do to be saved? – Acts 16:29,30 KJV

 Here is the question and here is the answer.
 Had Paul carried on the Acts 2:38 founding message of the Oneness Pentecostal movement claims?
 Certainly, the question was direct enough, there was no mystery what was being asked here.
 Unlike in Acts 2:37, the question wasn’t ‘what shall we do’, it was what must I do to be saved.

 The Transition of the Gospel

-Now, through Grace I have seen the real light of the glorious Gospel of Jesus Christ, the Gospel that is repeated over and over again, hundreds of times in Scripture, that have been ignored by my previous brethren.
-I hope and pray that some of the them may stumble upon this lesson and with inspiration, prayer and sincerity open the Word and see it for themselves.
+Now, through Grace, I have seen the real light of the glorious Gospel of Jesus Christ, the Gospel that is repeated over and over again, hundreds of times in Scripture, that have been ignored by my previous brethren.
+I hope and pray that some of them may stumble upon this lesson and with inspiration, prayer and sincerity open the Word and see it for themselves.

 And they said, Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house. – Acts 16:31

 The word believe is found in the King James Bible 143 times in 131 verses.
 And like many of my other studies, I like to look at the root of the word to find its meaning.
-The word believe is from the Greek work pist-yoo’-o which has the following meaning, can be found in the Strong Greek & Hebrew Definitions, reference #G4100
+The word believe is from the Greek work pist-yoo’-o which has the following meaning and can be found in the Strong Greek & Hebrew Definitions, reference #G4100

 to have faith (in, upon, or with respect to, a person or thing), that is, credit; by implication to entrust (especially one’s spiritual well being to Christ): – believe (-r), commit (to trust), put in trust with.